 The "GENERAL STANDARDS (SECTION III)" apply to this use.

-Coldwater Aquatic Life/Fishery Use

-A coldwater aquatic life/fishery is a river or stream reach, lake, or impoundment where water temperature and other characteristics are suitable for support and propagation of coldwater-adapted aquatic life, including but not limited to, individuals or species o( green plants, algae, fungi, aquatic macroinvertebrates, fish (e.g., brown trout, cutthroat trout, brook trout, rainbow trout, chubs, dace, suckers, and walleye), shellfish, snails, frogs, turtles, salamanders, or other aquatic plants and animals.

-Standards specific to the use are as follows:

-Dissolved oxygen minimum: 6 mg/l

-Temperature maximum: 20°C (68°F)

-pH range: 6.6-8.8 SU

-The total ammonia standard shall be based in accordance with Appendix A.

-Total residual chlorine maximum: 11 ug/l

-The "GENERAL STANDARDS (SECTION III)" apply to this use.

 Warmwater Aquatic Life/Fishery Use

 A warmwater aquatic life/fishery is a river or stream reach, lake, or impoundment where water temperature and other characteristics are suitable for support and propagation of warmwater adapted aquatic life including but not limited to, individuals or species of green plants, algae, fungi, macroinvertebrates, fish (such as cyprinids, minnows, carpsuckers, large-mouth black bass, small-mouth black bass, crappie, white bass, bluegill, channel catfish, bullhead catfish or live-bearers), shellfish, snails, frogs, turtles, salamanders, or other aquatic plants and animals.